NEU Theory

 • atomic number – The atomic number (Z), is equal to the total number of captive proton charge shells.

 • beta decay – The “spin-off” and inversion by the neutron membrane, from a free neutron cell, or a neucleon cell that is part of a nuclide.
 The “little bang” of Neu Theory.
-See Diagram The Little Bang Transformation.
+(See Figure 3-1 – The Little Bang Transformation).

 • captive proton – A proton that is held within the neucleonic plasm of a neutron cell.
 The proton is below the S2 surface of the neucleonic membrane, with its charge shell above the S3 surface of the neutron cell.
 There is no charge below the S3 surface.
-See Diagram The Three Neucleons.
+(See Figure 4.4 – The Three Neucleons).

 • charge shell – A layer of free isotropic split spin movement/energy closing at the accelerating speed of light surrounding the spinning S1 neutral surface of the proton and the spinning S2 neutral surface of the electron.